-Next, select the operating system that will be installed on the new virtual machine. then click Next.
+Next, select the operating system installed on the new Virtual Machine.
+Then click Next.

-Next, choose a new virtual machine and the location to store it. you’ll probably want to accept the default location but can change the name to whatever you want.
+Next, please choose a new virtual machine and the location to store it.
+You’ll probably want to accept the default location but can change the name to whatever you want.
 Click Next when done.

-Next, specify the Hard Disk capacity. the recommended setting should be enough. however, if the host machine doesn’t have large free space available, you can reduce the virtual machine disk capacity on this page. when done, click Next to continue.
+Next, specify the Hard Disk capacity.
+The recommended setting should be enough.
+However, if the host machine doesn’t have sizeable free space, you can reduce this page’s virtual machine disk capacity.
+When done, click Next to continue.